Naoussa railway station: Facilities

 The station is still housed in the original brick-built station building; however, as of (2020) it is closed and rundown.
 There is no ticket office or waiting rooms.
 There is no footbridge over the lines, so passengers must walk across the rails.
 There is a payphone on platform 1.
 There are extensive sidings at the station, but these are unused and overgrown with abandoned rolling stock left to rust.
 A restored yellow railcar is also across the road from the station building.

 Services

-As of 2020, the station is served on a daily basis by three InterCity trains between Thessaloniki and Florina and 18 Prostiakos terminating at Edessa.
-There are no Services to Bitola as the short international connection is now disused, with all international traffic being routed via Idomeni and Gevgelija.
+As of 12 May 2025, Line 2 of the Thessaloniki Regional Railway calls at this station: service is currently limited compared to October 2012, with three trains per day to Thessaloniki, two trains per day to Florina (via Edessa), and one train per day to Edessa.

+There are currently no services to Bitola in North Macedonia, because the international connection from Mesonisi to Neos Kafkasos is currently disused.